redwarp/blog/content/image-filters/index.md

 ## Bind group

-We then proceed to creating our bind group: it is the rust representation of the data that will be attached to the gpu:
+We then proceed to creating our bind group: it is the Rust representation of the data that will be attached to the gpu:

 In the shader, we annotated our input_texture with `[[group(0), binding(0)]]` .
-We must now tell our `rust` code what it corresponds too.
+We must now tell our `Rust` code what it corresponds too.

 ```rust
 let texture_bind_group = device.create_bind_group(&wgpu::BindGroupDescriptor {